SDGforskning/sdg-strings/Vocabularylist.md

 "official development aid"
 "international aid"

-#Least developed Countries (LDCs) - 2021 list, plus Vanuatu
+#Least developed Countries (LDCs)
 "Angola" OR "Benin" OR "Burkina Faso" OR "Burundi" OR "Central African Republic" OR "Chad" OR "Comoros" OR "Congo" OR "Djibouti" OR "Eritrea" OR "Ethiopia" OR "Gambia" OR "Guinea" OR "Guinea-Bissau" OR "Lesotho" OR "Liberia" OR "Madagascar" OR "Malawi" OR "Mali" OR "Mauritania" OR "Mozambique" OR "Niger" OR "Rwanda" OR "Sao Tome and Principe" OR "Senegal" OR "Sierra Leone" OR "Somalia" OR "South Sudan" OR "Sudan" OR "Togo" OR "Uganda" OR "Tanzania" OR "Zambia" OR "Cambodia" OR "Kiribati" OR "Lao People’s democratic republic" OR "Laos" OR "Myanmar" OR "Solomon islands" OR "Timor Leste" OR "Tuvalu" OR "Vanuatu" OR "Afghanistan" OR "Bangladesh" OR "Bhutan" OR "Nepal" OR "Yemen" OR "Haiti"

 #Small island developing states (SIDS)
 "Antigua and Barbuda" OR "Bahamas" OR "Bahrain" OR "Barbados" OR "Belize" OR "Cabo Verde" OR "Comoros" OR "Cuba" OR "Dominica" OR "Dominican Republic" OR "Federated states of Micronesia" OR "Fiji" OR "Grenada" OR "Guinea-Bissau" OR "Guyana" OR "Haiti" OR "Jamaica" OR "Kiribati" OR "Maldives" OR "Marshall Islands" OR "Mauritius" OR "Nauru" OR "Palau" OR "Papua New Guinea" OR "Saint Kitts and Nevis" OR "Saint Lucia" OR "Saint Vincent and the Grenadines" OR "Samoa" OR "São Tomé and Príncipe" OR "Seychelles" OR "Singapore" OR "Solomon Islands" OR "Suriname" OR "Timor-Leste" OR "Tonga" OR "Trinidad and Tobago" OR "Tuvalu" OR "Vanuatu" OR "American Samoa" OR "Anguilla" OR "Aruba" OR "Bermuda" OR "British Virgin Islands" OR "Cayman Islands" OR "Commonwealth of Northern Marianas" OR "Cook Islands" OR "Curaçao" OR "French Polynesia" OR "Guadeloupe" OR "Guam" OR "Martinique" OR "Montserrat" OR "New Caledonia" OR "Niue" OR "Puerto Rico" OR "Sint Maarten" OR "Turks and Caicos" OR "U.S. Virgin Islands"

-#Landlocked developing states (LDS) - 2021 list
+#Landlocked developing states (LDS)
-"Afghanistan" OR "Armenia" OR "Azerbaijan" OR "Bhutan" OR "Bolivia" OR "Botswana" OR "Burkina Faso" OR "Burundi" OR "Central African Republic" OR "Chad" OR "Eswatini" OR "Ethiopia" OR "Kazakhstan" OR "Kyrgystan" OR "Lao People’s Democratic Republic" OR "Laos" OR "Lesotho" OR "Malawi" OR "Mali" OR "Mongolia" OR "Nepal" OR "Niger" OR "North Macedonia" OR "Republic of Macedonia" OR "Paraguay" OR "Moldova" OR "Rwanda" OR "South Sudan" OR "Tajikistan" OR "Turkmenistan" OR "Uganda" OR "Uzbekistan" OR "Zambia" OR "Zimbabwe"
+"Afghanistan" OR "Armenia" OR "Azerbaijan" OR "Bhutan" OR "Bolivia" OR "Botswana" OR "Burkina Faso" OR "Burundi" OR "Central African Republic" OR "Chad" OR "Eswatini" OR "Ethiopia" OR "Kazakhstan" OR "Kyrgystan" OR "Lao People’s Democratic Republic" OR "Laos" OR "Lesotho" OR "Malawi" OR "Mali" OR "Mongolia" OR "Nepal" OR "Niger" OR "North Macedonia" OR "Republic of Macedonia" OR "Paraguay" OR "Moldova" OR "Rwanda" OR "South Sudan" OR "Swaziland" OR "Tajikistan" OR "Turkmenistan" OR "Uganda" OR "Uzbekistan" OR "Zambia" OR "Zimbabwe"
 ```

 ## Groups of people